Learning how to count macros is one of the highest leverage steps you can take to get and stay in shape.

 - And most people into working out will benefit from more carbs rather than less.

 That said, the formula I just gave above may not work perfectly for you right out of the box.
-You may need to tweak and really dial it in for your body and circumstances.
+You may need to tweak it for your body and circumstances.

 There are quite a few reasons for why a one-size-fits-all approach to calculating macros doesn’t always work.